What is ABS or Anti-Lock Braking System?

 What to do if my ABS warning light stays on, is it safe to drive?

-If your ABS light comes on, don’t panic – your car is still safe to drive (as long as the brakes themselves are still working).
-It just means the ABS needs some attention and may not work as effectively as usual – something you’ll need to take into account when you’re driving.
+If your ABS light comes on it means the system may not work as effectively as usual – something you’ll need to take into account when you’re driving – and that it needs some attention as soon as possible.

-While a warning light may mean something simple like you need more brake fluid, it’s always best to have your car checked by a professional if you’re not sure.
+While a warning light may mean something simple like you need more brake fluid, it’s always best to have your car checked by a professional.

 Does ABS reduce braking distance?